IIIF/api/source/api/annex/registry/extensions/index.md

 ## Abstract
 {:.no_toc}
-This is one of a number of [IIIF registries][registry-home].
+This is one of a number of [IIIF registries][registry].
 It lists a set of extension properties and classes that have been identified as useful for implementations, across the APIs.
 They may be defined by the IIIF community, or outside of it.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]